jkingportfolio/ci_pp5_tick_it_react/README.md

 	- UserProfiles.js - This file returns all users of the site

-- tasks - The tasks page group constisted of the following files:
+- tasks - The tasks page group consisted of the following files:
 	- Task.js - This file returns the Task and all its related info
 	- TaskCreateForm.js - This file handles the Task create form
 	- TaskDetail.js - This file returns the task detail